wuxiuping1994/PinRism.Lib/README.md

 ```
 // Program.cs
-using DotOcrLib; // Using your library's namespace
+using PinRism.Lib; // Using your library's namespace
 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.Logging;